magnetotellurics/ModEM/README.md

 			1.1.2.
 For Microsoft systems (Windows OS),
 					we recommend installing a latest Windows Subsystem for Linux (WSL).
-					Freely available at the Microsoft Store.
+					This was fully developed on Ubuntu 22.02.3 LTS OS.
+Freely from Microsoft Store.
 					Then follow the next steps using the WSL command prompt.

 		1.2.
 Installing ModEM dependencies (make; gfortran; MPI; blas, lapack and fftw3 libs).